 What is best for Responsive Website Design: Fold or Above the FoldNovember 11, 2017

 A common battle of fold vs above the fold in the responsive website design still exists.
 Some say that fold no longer exists while some arguments come in its favor.
 Does it really exist?
-Where should we place call to action?
+Where should we place a call to action?
 In regards to the website design, you have indeed heard about the importance of putting things correctly above the fold.
 As many said it has been a long time for the Fold death due to the emergence of devices and their capabilities of displaying web pages.
 Do we need to worry about it?
-You will get to know whether fold is just a myth nowadays or it depends upon us.
+You will get to know whether fold is just a myth nowadays or it depends on us.
 In this post, we will be discussing the current browsing habits, the variables used, advantage/disadvantage of the fold, and at last, what you can do with it!

-Fold is dead or not!
+The fold is dead or not!

 Browsing web pages is not confined to the large computing devices anymore, such as desktops.
 In the digital age, browsing through mobile continues to high and many other devices like Internet compatible televisions are available in the market.

 The traditional screens, which were popular to view the websites have almost undergone due to vast explosion of the screen size variety.
 None of us would like to view now on the 19-inch monitor with around 1024×768 or 1280×700 resolution.
 Do you?
 If the screens are available in all sizes and shapes, from small phone to the HD TV (60-inch).
-While accessing through such devices, resolutions may vary device to device, therefore, placing highly important stuff on the top of the site is advised to the web designer.
+While accessing such devices, resolutions may vary device to device, therefore, placing highly important stuff on the top of the site are advised to the web designer.